-Raksha Bandhan occurs on the full moon during Sravana.
-This is the fifth month of the Hindu lunar calendar.
-It stretches from the last week of July to the third week in August.
+Raksha Bandhan occurs on the full moon during Sravana, the fifth month of the Hindu lunar calendar.
+This year, Raksha Bandhan falls on August 22, 2021.

-Prior to the ceremony, before the full moon rises, the sister collects a number of things needed for the ritual:
+Prior to the ceremony, before the full moon rises, the sister collects a number of things needed for the Raksha Bandhan ritual:

 - Diya (a lamp used in rituals)

 These items that she gathers on a large plate are called thali.

 The Raksha Bandhan Ceremony

 The purpose of Raksha Bandhan is to renew and strengthen the filial bond of peace and love.
 First, all members of the family make offerings to their deities.
 Then, as she ties the Rakhi on her brother's wrist, the sister chants a prayer and marks his forehead with Kumkum powder.
 She prays for his health and he returns the sentiment by vowing to protect her.

 During the ceremony, sacred verses from Hindu scriptures are also spoken.
 Once the sister has tied the Rakhi, she traditionally places something sweet in her brother's mouth.
 In return, he presents her with a gift.